ncatlab/nlab-content/pages/4834.md

 #### Lambda cube ####

-The lambda cube consists of eight systems arranged in a cube.
+The _lambda cube_ ([Barendregt 91](#Barendregt91)) consists of eight systems arranged in a cube.
 The most expressive is given by the following choice of sorts, axioms and relations:

 | symbol | actual value
 |--------|-------------